 An unusually tranquil experience in the middle of the Bangkok bustle, the tours are interesting and provide a much broader history of Thailand and the silk trade than you ever thought you’d want to know.
-The fascinating artifacts, and the guides’ energy, will keep you engaged.
+The fascinating artefacts, and the guides’ energy, will keep you engaged.

-Guided tours are provided between 9:00 a.m. to 6:00 p.m. everyday.
+Guided tours are provided between 9:00 a.m. to 6:00 p.m. every day.
 Tours are offered in Thai, English, French, Chinese, and Japanese.

 Spend about an hour inside the museum, and you’ll come away with a far greater understanding and appreciation of Thai silk, history and art.

 Insider Tip: No photos are permitted inside the house.